March 13, 2025

 It’s currently available in at least 28 countries across Europe and the Americas – as well as New Zealand.2

-There’s a lot of talk about drug checking in Australia right now, with services now available in the ACT and Queensland.
-And soon to be in Victoria, too.
+There’s a lot of talk about drug checking in Australia right now, with services now available in the ACT, Queensland, and Victoria.
+And a 12-month trial in New South Wales, too.

 But - what is drug checking and how does it work?